 The heart has its own pacemaker cells which, unaffected, make it keep 90-110 beats per minute.
 To respond to external demands like exercise, stress or complete rest, the heart interacts with the sympathetic and the parasympathetic nervous systems.
 The sympathetic system is usually described as the fight or flight system and increases heart rate.
 The parasympathetic system is the rest and digest system which decreases heart rate.
 If a dangerous situation occurs, the sympathetic system responds quickly, and your heart rate can go from 50 to 120 bpm or so within seconds to liberate the energy reserves needed to take care of the situation.

 In our work we follow athletes over time and we find that, in addition to the short term responses described above, the sympathetic and parasympathetic systems are rhythmically activated and inactivated over much longer periods, with a frequency of anywhere between 6 to 20 days.
-This can be seen in this chart for an example athlete.
+This can be seen in the chart below for an example athlete:

 This means that a healthy nervous system will switch between being in a low grade fight or flight mode for anywhere between 3-10 days and then go into rest and digest mode for about the same length of time.
 Some athletes notice this pattern clearly and can feel very energetic and able to push hard in training during the fight or flight period and then go into recovery mode, whether they like it or not.
 For others the effects are more subtle.
 We are just beginning to understand how training and recovery should be adjusted during the different phases to be more in tune with the state of your nervous system.